FOX FAMILY CARE

 all the time. but, once in a while.
 This way, the fox will think you

-are his family and could help bond that much more.
+are his family and could help the bond process that much more.
 Remember to also talk to your fox.

 Litter Training a Fox